Man Utd news: 'I think it's expired' - Ole Gunnar Solskjaer unsure over Molde contract | Goal.com

 'I think it's expired' - Solskjaer unsure over Molde contract

-Ole Gunnar Solskjaer has revealed he is somewhat in limbo in regards to his contract with Molde, suggesting the deal that had been in place with the Norwegian side has now expired.
+Interim Manchester United manager Ole Gunnar Solskjaer has revealed he is somewhat in limbo with regards to his contract with Molde, suggesting the deal that had been in place with the Norwegian side has now expired.

 The 46-year-old was still in charge of the Eliteserien side when he was appointed interim Red Devils boss following the sacking of Jose Mourinho in December.